AdamKyle/flare/resources/info/kingdoms/section-1.md

 Some buildings such as keep, walls, farm and barracks will cause your kingdom to lose morale per hour if they fall to a durability of zero.

-For example, lets upgrade our Keep (you can scroll the modal down, as not all the details may fit o the screen):
+For example, let's upgrade our Keep (you can scroll the modal down, as not all the details may fit o the screen):

 <div class="mb-4">
     <a href="/storage/info/kingdoms/images/building-upgrade.png" class="glightbox">